 Bottom Line: the DTX450K really does sound good.
 The included samples are very lifelike, and are well suited to handle everything from a jam session to a band demo.

 Roland TD-11K-S V-Compact Series Electronic Drum Set

-In addition to everything else the company has done for musicians, Roland has also produced some of the finest electronic drum kits to ever hit the market.
-A notable example, the Roland TD-11K-S presents a great value to any drummer on the hunt for a perfect electronic drum kit.
+Roland has produced some of the finest electronic drum kits to ever hit the market and the Roland TD-11K-S presents a great value to anyone on the hunt for a perfect electronic drum kit.

-As a whole, the samples featured in the Roland TD-11K-S are very lifelike and lively.
-This is a higher-end kit, so all of the onboard sounds are going to be relatively realistic.
-Roland is also the king of producing great digital effects as the company has dabbled in pretty much every area of the technology.
+As a whole, the samples are very lifelike and lively.
+This is a higher-end kit, so all of the onboard sounds are going to be high quality and relatively realistic.
+Roland is also the king of producing great digital effects as the company is active in pretty much every area music technology and modeling.

 2Box DrumIt Five Series Electronic Drum Kit

 Though it’s not an established brand, 2Box (a Swedish based company founded by former employees of ddrums, a drum based devision of the Clavia company) presents a great value to the musician on the hunt for an electronic drum set that can hold up in professional/gigging situations.

 The DrumIt Five series is based off the tunable mesh kit designed pioneered by the Roland V-Drum line to reproduce the feel of an acoustic drum.

 As previously mentioned, the 2Box DrumIt Five is first and foremost a faux acoustic drum set.
 It’s meant to feel as much like an acoustic kit as possible, offering the same amount of dynamic range and a relatively similar feel when playing.
 The trigger pads offer separate rim triggers, and the cymbal pads have three distinct triggers to reproduce the sound of different techniques.